ben-ng/linalg/Readme.md

 stretch = identity
 align = identity

-// the associative property rocks
+// feel free to string these along
 A = l.dot(hang, stretch, align)

 // this (matrix . vector) operation should do nothing